The Fisheries Reform Scam!

 👉 More wastage – Under the new proposals, commercial operators would be allowed to toss even more fish overboard.
 That means more dumping, more high-grading (where only the best fish are kept, and the rest are discarded), and more damage to our fisheries.
 Since cameras were introduced on some vessels, reported kingfish discards increased by 950%.
 Snapper?
 Over 1000%.
 This is proof that we need stronger rules, not weaker ones.

-👉 Locking the public out – Under these changes, Minister Jones wants to set catch limits for up to five years at a time—with only one chance for public consultation.
+👉 Reducing public input – Under these changes, Minister Jones wants to set catch limits for up to five years at a time—with only one chance for public consultation.
 This is a dream scenario for commercial quota holders but a nightmare for sustainability.
 The government wants to lock in catch limits based on self-reported data from the fishing industry.

 These proposals are reckless and short-sighted.
 They remove critical checks and balances that safeguard our marine environment.
 With your support, we can show the government that Kiwis won’t stand by and let this happen.